Revised August 2015

 A. Only in cases of emergencies will the University pay for changes or cancelled reservations.
 The traveler must have the approval of the appropriate Vice President or Dean prior to making the change.

 Q. Who determines what is an emergency or compelling reason to modify this policy?

-A. The appropriate Vice President or the Provost.
+A. The appropriate Vice President or Dean.